-Ariel Feldstein, MD, Division Chief.
+Ariel Feldstein, MD.
 After medical school at the University of Buenos Aires, Argentina, Feldstein completed his pediatric residency, gastroenterology fellowship and postdoctoral research fellowship in liver pathobiology at the Mayo Clinic in 2004.
 Before coming to UCSD, he was the Director of Research for the Pediatric Institute at the Cleveland Clinic in Cleveland, Ohio.
-In addition to serving as Division Chief, he is currently Professor of Pediatrics, at the University of California San Diego (UCSD).
+He is currently Professor of Pediatrics, at the University of California San Diego (UCSD).

 Dr. Feldstein clinical expertise is centered on the field of pediatric hepatology.
 He currently follows one of the largest population of children with fatty liver disease, autoimmune hepatitis and primary sclerosing cholangitis.